SenalAriyaratne/InsertionSort/README.md

 ### `InsertionSort.py`

-This file contains the `InsertionSort` class with methods to sort an array using the Insertion Sort algorithm, print the array, and check if the array is sorted correctly.
+This file contains the `InsertionSort` class with methods to sort an array using the Insertion Sort algorithm and print the array.

 ### `main.py`